 7) Affiliate marketing

 Much like social media and influencer marketing, affiliate marketing is a way for people to earn a commission for marketing another company’s products.
 The main difference is that everyone can do it, not just the “cool kids” of influencer marketing.
 Rather than going into the collaboration to get free stuff for promoting a brand, affiliates can search for a product that they enjoy, promote it, and earn a piece of the profit from each sale they make.
 Since it works by spreading responsibilities of product marketing and creation across multiple parties, affiliate marketing can leverage people’s talents to generate a more effective marketing strategy.

 One of the many benefits of affiliate marketing is that return on investment (ROI) is almost guaranteed.
 It has become a widely used marketing strategy for brands trying to increase online sales outside of their website or app.
 It is also an excellent way for fashion brands to develop brand advocates and work with influential people for mutual benefit.

 8) Style Guides

-Style guides take on many different forms in the fashion industry; they can be a document that brands use internally that provides guidelines and best practices for a brand’s visual identity and language styles.
-However, they can also be given to consumers so that they can visualize how they would look in the products and whether they would like to make a purchase.
+Style guides take on many different forms in the fashion industry; they can be a document that brands use internally.
+That provides guidelines and best practices for a brand’s visual identity and language styles.
+However, they can also be given to consumers so that they can visualize how they would look in the products.
+This helps them to decide whether they would like to make a purchase.

 Traditionally, style guides were physical copies that brands sent out to their existing consumers in hopes of generating sales, and their fans would then use word-of-mouth marketing to generate more publicity for the brand.
 These days, style guides and other content can be found online and can be edited in a few minutes.
 In other words, brands can create multiple style guides at the same time for different seasons, special occasions, etc.